 § 5.2.1 Unless otherwise agreed, payments for services shall be made monthly in proportion to services performed.

 § 5.2.2 Payments are due and payable upon presentation of the Construction Manager’s invoice.
-Amounts unpaid « » ( « » ) days after the invoice date shall bear interest at the rate entered below, or in the absence thereof at the legal rate prevailing from time to time at the principal place of business of the Construction Manager.
+Amounts unpaid «thirty » ( «30 » ) days after the date the Owner receives the Certificate of Payment from the Architect shall bear interest at the rate entered below, or in the absence thereof at the legal rate prevailing from time to time at the principal place of business of the Construction Manager.

 (Insert rate of monthly or annual interest agreed upon.)

-« » % « »
+«WSJ Prime Rate plus two percent (2%)

 ARTICLE 6 COMPENSATION FOR CONSTRUCTION PHASE SERVICES